HeruEwasham/GenericParameterCollection.Maui/README.md

 This provides controls for using [GenericParameterCollection](https://github.com/HeruEwasham/GenericParameterCollection) in .NET MAUI.

+## How to use this package

+The easiest way to use the package is to download it from nuget: https://www.nuget.org/packages/YngveHestem.GenericParameterCollection.Maui/

 ## Status of this project

 This project is in it's early stages.
 The controls work, but especially the popup has it's own oddities.
 At this stage, I recommend using the GetParameterCollectionView for minimal oddities, but be aware that at the current stage, it is multiple known oddities and other things to be fixed.